Adithya Adithya

 Interacting Tachyonic Scalar Field as Dark Energy Candidate [Aug 2022 - Dec 2022]

-Abstract: We modeled the dark energy as a Tachyonic Scalar Field that interacts with the matter content of the universe.
-I calculated the evolution of the various parameters, especially the functional form of scale factor and the Age of Universe.
-Notably, I obtained that the constraints on the coupling constant are the same as the case when the interaction term is different (Kundu, A. et.al ``Interacting tachyonic scalar field.''
+The Tachyonic Scalar Field (TSF) was first introduced in string theory, but later was discovered to be an excellent candidate for dark energy.
+A non-interacting TSF behaves exactly like cosmological constant, and therefore also suffers from the problems like the the coincidence problem, and the Cosmological Constant problem.
+A model of dark energy interacting with dust matter resolves this problem, and therefore makes an interesting dark energy candidate.
+In this project, we constructed a specific interacting TSF model where the interaction strength is proportional to the dust matter density.
+We calculated the evolution of the various parameters, especially the functional form of scale factor and the Age of Universe.
+Notably, we obtained that the constraints on the coupling constant are the same as the case when the interaction term is different (Kundu, A. et.al ``Interacting tachyonic scalar field.''
 Communications in Theoretical Physics 73.2 (2021): 025402.

 ArXiv Preprint